wabson/share-import-export/README.txt

 To import the 'branding' site and its contents, run the following command from a terminal.

-  python import-site.py data/branding.json --username=username --password=username --url=username
+  python import-site.py data/branding.json --username=username --password=password --url=share-url

 The command will create the site and set it's configuration, members and dashboard configuration.
 Finally it will import the site content from any associated ACP files.